 Other situations or conditions influence a person's heart rate, and these factors can affect pregnant women too.
 According to the American Heart Association, heart rate can be increased in hot, humid weather, or when a person is stressed, anxious or dehydrated.
 Certain medications, such as beta blockers used for blood pressure, can slow heart rate.
 During labor, heart rate also increases as the amount of blood pumped by the heart increases by as much as 30 percent, according to the Merck Manual.
 If heart rate becomes too fast or irregular, treatment is needed to keep mom and baby safe.

-Always consult your doctor before beginning any exercise program while pregnant.
+Let your doctor know if you feel an abnormally fast heart rate, or if you have symptoms of dizziness, weakness or any episodes of fainting.
+While most women can continue their usual level of physical activity after getting pregnant, always consult your doctor before beginning any new or more strenuous exercise program.
 Your doctor may place limits on your activity or exertion level depending on your health and the health of your baby.